subbarao515/AI/AI.md

  * Analysis
  * recongnition
  Use cases
  * Security ,Social media,Intelligent monitoring,Advertising,Missing persons and Identity validation
+### Optical character recognition
+Computer vision to "read" the text, and then natural language processing capabilities make sense of it.

+### Natural language processing
+Natural language processing supports applications that can see, hear, speak understand users.